5.0 Star Rating

 Happy New Year!

-Now that the hustle and bustle are over for the next 11 months it’s time for the cleanup.
+Now that the hustle and bustle are over for the next 11 months and the Christmas tree has been taken down, it’s time for the cleanup.
 Here are a few tips to consider as you put your house back together:

 Over the holidays did you bring in any live plants like a Christmas tree or wreaths or Poinsettias?
 As beautiful as these holiday decorations are they can also harbor live insects.
 After all, where do trees and plants live?
 Outside.
 And where do insects make their homes?
 In trees and plants.